wilsonsilva/tuga/README.md

 ## Requirements

-The gem requires the version 2.4 of the Ruby programming language.
-It won't work with later versions yet.
+The gem requires version 2.6 of the Ruby programming language.

 ## Installation